Botspot/botspot-screen-recorder/README.md

 - It can be resized and moved in real time.
 Click and drag anywhere on the window to move it.
 - Double-click the webcam feed to toggle fullscreen.
 Press Escape to exit fullscreen.
 - To keep the webcam feed visible above other windows, use your Wayland compositor to do it.
-  - If you are using the LabWC compositor, press Alt+Space then click Always on Top.
+  - If you are using the LabWC compositor, press Alt+Space, then click Always on Top.
-  - If you are using Wayfire I am not aware of an easy way to do this.
+  - If you are using Wayfire, I am not aware of an easy way to do this. :(

 ### Update to latest version
 ```